Bsanford0916/Cross-Rough-Atlantic-Projects/README.md

 **Welcome**

-This is the repo containing all the awesomeness that is the *mjolnir* brushless flywheeler.

-It's currently in an alpha/beta state.
-Use at your own risk!Hi there and welcome!
+Hi there and welcome!
 Thanks alot for checking out Mjölnir - We've been so excited to share this with you, that we simply could'nt wait any longer.
 This blaster is for the community, by the community.

 This is the finished blaster after about 8 months of work from alot of cool people, but we are hobby-nerf folk, not professionals (Try it out at your own risk).